RobValler/StarterApps/StarterAppCPPConan/README.md

 # Starter Application
-Basic CPP starter project using cmake
+Basic CPP starter project using cmake and conan.